fengabe/Facebook-like-Timeline/README.md

 the actual facebook timeline in anyway.

 P.S.
-The code doesn't use any facebook codebase.
+The code doesn't make use of any of the actual facebook codebase.